Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 In selecting investment products, we consider not only the potential for the highest possible returns and the lowest possible trust fees for our employees, but also the following factors with respect to the investment trusts: (1) a sufficient net asset balance, (2) a stable return over a certain period of time, (3) the degree of linkage to the benchmark for passive products, and (4) the balance of risk and return for active products.
 After that, we monitor the performance of the products on an annual basis based on the reports from the managing institutions.

-In addition, as a company that has introduced a matching contribution plan, we have reminded enrollees of the features of both plans in response to the legal approval of parallel enrollment in iDeCo and matching contribution plans from October 2022.In addition, we verify the evaluation of the management organization, which is required to be conducted once every five years, in a committee meeting with the labor union representing enrollees, and report the results to the relevant government agencies.
+In addition, we verify the evaluation of the management organization, which is required to be conducted once every five years, in a committee meeting with the labor union representing enrollees, and report the results to the relevant government agencies.

 (ⅰ) Company objectives (i.e. business principles), business strategies and business plans;

-Since the establishment of Nippon Express Co., Ltd, the group has supported the development of society by connecting people, companies, and communities through logistics.
+Since the establishment of NX GROUP, the group has supported the development of society by connecting people, companies, and communities through logistics.
 In order to fulfill this unchanging mission and create a prosperous future, we will continue to take on the challenge of creating new value from logistics, and to live up to the trust placed in us by our customers and society.
 These aspirations have been put into words and embodied in the “NX Group Corporate Philosophy.”
 The “NX Group Corporate Philosophy” describes what we should be doing including goals our corporate group should achieve, what we value, and how we contribute to society.
 In order to exemplify our corporate philosophy, we established the “NX Group Charter of Conduct” -which defines the direction of day-to-day behaviors of all employees including our determination to uphold “Safety, Compliance and Quality” and the “NX Group Corporate Message” — known as “We Find the Way” — which defines the value and attitude we provide to our customers and society as a company.
 The charter and the message are the values our corporate group cherishes.
 These values will be inherited by our company, which was established as a result of the transition to a holding company structure, and we will continue to uphold them as the common values of the group.

 All of these are available on our company’s website, Sustainability Databook, and Integrated Report.